Spanish Americans: Louisiana

 Ballet dancer Royes Fernandez was born in New Orleans.

+Louisiana is home to one of the oldest Spanish-descended populations in the United States.
+During Spanish rule (1763–1803), colonial authorities encouraged immigration from Spain to the area.

 The majority of them descend from Canarian settlers who arrived in Louisiana between 1778 and 1783.
 Its members are descendants of colonists from the Canary Islands, which is part of Spain off the coast of Africa.
 They settled in Spanish Louisiana between and intermarried with other communities such as French, Acadians, Creoles, and other groups, mainly through the 19th and early 20th centuries.

 The Isleños originally settled in four communities including Galveztown, Valenzuela, Barataria, and San Bernardo.

+Los Isleños Museum Complex in Saint Bernard.

 Following significant flooding of the Mississippi River in 1782, the Barataria settlement was abandoned and the survivors were relocated to San Bernardo and Valenzuela with some settling in West Florida.

-Los Isleños Museum Complex in Saint Bernard.
+Additional immigrants from mainland Spain settled in southern Louisiana.
+Colonists from the city of Málaga founded New Iberia, which became one of the most significant Spanish settlements in the colony.

+In St. Bernard Parish, descendants of the Isleños preserved a unique Spanish dialect and cultural traditions well into the twentieth and twenty-first centuries, making Louisiana one of the few regions of the United States with a continuous Spanish-speaking heritage dating to the colonial era.